Best Watch Releases of Watches & Wonders 2021 – Part 1

 TAG Heuer Aquaracer Professional 300

-TAG Heuer made some waves at Watches & Wonders 2021 with the introduction of its latest diving piece, the Aquaracer Professional 300.
+Everything TAG Heuer Unveiled at Watches & Wonders 2023 & Wonders 2021 with the introduction of its latest diving piece, the Aquaracer Professional 300.

 Featuring 8 new models including one limited edition piece, the new Aquaracer Professional 300 collection features a variety of size and colour variations, including 43mm models in black, blue, silver and green, 36mm models in blue, silver and black as well as a 43mm “Tribute to Ref.
 844” limited edition.
 Definitely something for everyone.